 Over the years, the book became an influential legacy on Dr. Seuss’ reputation as a children’s author.
 In 1966, animator, Chuck Jones aired an animated special based on the book of the same name, starring Boris Karloff as the titular character.
 It went on to receive critical acclaim from television viewers, and as a result, the animated special continues to air on television every December as a Christmas tradition.

-After Dr. Seuss died in 1991, his widow, Audrey Geisel, has officially allowed Hollywood producers to adapt her late husband’s work, because Seuss himself, felt reluctant to let movie studios adapt his beloved classics.
-Universal Pictures obtained the film rights to Dr. Seuss’ stories.
-Big shot producer, Brian Grazer, helped out on producing the picture with his production company, “Imagine Entertainment.”
-The first film to ever adapt a Dr. Seuss related work, is none other than, How The Grinch Stole Christmas.
+After Dr. Seuss died in 1991, his widow, Audrey Geisel, has officially allowed Hollywood producers to adapt her late husband’s work because Seuss himself felt reluctant to let movie studios adapt his beloved classics.
+The first film to ever adapt a Dr. Seuss related work, is none other than How The Grinch Stole Christmas.

 How The Grinch Stole Christmas, was released in 2000.
-Jim Carrey, portrays The Grinch, and Ron Howard, directed the picture.
-It received mixed reviews from critics and it was a box office success, surpassing Home Alone’s money making record.
+Jim Carrey portrays The Grinch, and Ron Howard directed the picture.
+It received mixed reviews from critics and it was a box office success.
 Like Boris Karloff’s animated special, the film continues to air on television as a Christmas tradition.

-Universal Pictures has confirmed that a C.G.I. remake starring Benedict Cumberbatch, as the title character, and it’s slated for a 2018 release date.
+Universal Pictures has confirmed that a C.G.I. remake starring Benedict Cumberbatch, as the title character, is slated for a 2018 release date.

 This review contains big SPOILERS.
 Let’s be honest, we’ve all read the book and witnessed the animated special with Boris Karloff’s portrayal of the lead character.